-Visual Arts: (new competition) This will be competition for The Crown.
-A work of art, including but not limited to paintings, photographs, ceramic piece, sculptures, textile art pieces such as quilts, knitted or crocheted pieces, or weavings must be submitted by 11:00 a.m. on May 6, 2017, at Christ Lutheran Church in Spring Green.
+Visual Arts: (new competition in 2017) This is a competition for The Crown.
+A work of art, including but not limited to paintings, photographs, ceramic pieces, sculptures, textile art pieces such as quilts, knitted or crocheted pieces, or weavings must be submitted no later than a specified time on the day of the crowning ceremony.
 Each piece submitted must be labeled with a pseudonym (ffugenw) and title and also include a brief statement about the connection of the work to the theme.
 To win the Crown the artist must be present at the crowning ceremony.

 Entries for either the Chair or Crown competitions must be original works created for the competition.
-They will be judged on the quality of the work as well as how well the work expresses the theme.
+Each entry will be judged on the quality of the work as well as how well the work expresses the theme.

-As always the writer and artist must be present at the chairing and crowning ceremony to be held at 5:00 p.m. at Christ Lutheran Church to win the Chair and Crown, respectively.
+As stated above, writers and artists must be present at the chairing and crowning ceremonies.
 All who contribute to the competition will be recognized at the ceremonies and awarded prizes of honorable mention.

 Carolee Schultz (Hope) was chosen Bard of the 2016 Welsh Weekend for Everyone Eisteddfod by adjudicators (l-r) John Good (playing pipe), Trefor Williams (singing) , and Robert Humphries (with sword)

 2015 Chairing Ceremony for newly chosen Bard Danny Proud (Dai Canol-Daleithiau) performed by Robert Humphries, left, and Elfryn Thomas , right, during Nawfed Penwythnos Cymreigi I Bawb